pgailinas/videoqa-representation-comparison/docs/index.md

 | Temporal | Event order and temporal relationships. |
 | Descriptive | Objects, actions, attributes, locations, and counts. |

 These reasoning categories provide an important evaluation dimension for this project.
-Experimental results will be analyzed both overall and by reasoning category to evaluate how retrieval and iterative evidence refinement affect different forms of video understanding.
+Experimental results will be analyzed both overall and by reasoning category to evaluate how different video representations affect causal, temporal, and descriptive reasoning performance.

-Raw videos are processed into frames, clips, evidence metadata, embedding representations, and other derived evidence artifacts during knowledge base construction.
-These generated artifacts serve as the evidence repository used by downstream retrieval and VideoQA workflows, reducing the need to repeatedly process the original video files.
+Raw videos are processed into structured evidence segments containing temporal metadata and representative frame samples.
+These evidence units serve as the foundation for representation learning, latent feature extraction, pretrained feature generation, and downstream VideoQA experimentation.

 ## System Architecture